Clustering performance analysis using a new correlation-based cluster validity index: Background of cluster validity indices

-The point biserial correlation was introduced in \cite{Mil80} and it is a correlation based measure.
-A point-biserial correlation is computed between corresponding entries in the original distance vector that contains distances between all pairs of points which is $\vec{d}$ in our notation and the vector consisting of 0 and 1 entries that indicate whether or not two points are in the same cluster.
-It is clear that the larger value of the point biserial correlation indicates the better partition.
-We refer to this measure in this work as PB.
+\begin{flushleft} \textbf{Point biserial correlation (PB) \cite{Mil80}} \end{flushleft} The point biserial correlation is a correlation-based index.
+A point biserial correlation is computed between corresponding entries in the original distance vector that contains distances between all pairs of points and the vector consisting of 0 and 1 entries that indicate whether two points are in the same cluster.
+The larger value of the point biserial correlation indicates a better partition.